 - Consider reviewing Zoom's video tutorials

-- You can also register for a live training session with Zoom
+- You can also register for a live training session with Zoom or watch a recorded training session

 Teaching and Learning can provide training, coaching and workshop opportunities for instructors.
 See the Teaching and Learning Events Calendar for upcoming sessions.
 Contact us to request a one-on-one or group Zoom Orientation for Teaching session.